Teli ka Mandir

-Teli ka Mandir, also known as Telika Temple, is a Hindu temple located within the Gwalior Fort in Madhya Pradesh, India.
+Teli Temple, also known as Teli ka Temple, is a Hindu temple located within the Gwalior Fort in Madhya Pradesh, India.
 Dedicated to Shiva, Vishnu and Matrikas, it has been variously dated between the early 8th and early 9th century CE.

 It is an atypical design for a Hindu temple, as it has a rectangular sanctum instead of the typical square.
 It integrates the architectural elements of the Nagara style and the Valabhi prasada.
-The temple is based on a Gurjara Pratihara-Gopagiri style North Indian architecture.
+The temple is based on a Gurjara Pratihara-Gopgiri style North Indian architecture.

 The temple is a classic example of a design based on "musical harmonics" in architecture, one that Hermann Goetz called as a masterpiece of late Gupta era Indian art.

 Location

 The temple is located inside the fort of Gwalior, north Madhya Pradesh.
 The city is connected by major highways NH 44 and 46 (Asian Highway 43 and 47), a railway station and airport (IATA: GWL).
 It is located near other historic Hindu and Jain temples from the medieval era, as well the major group of Vaishnavism, Shaivism and Shakism temples such as the Bateshwar Temples near Morena with dozens of standing temples and the ruins of over 100 small pancharatha-style temples, the Naresar group with 22 temples, and the Mahua group of temples most of which are dated to between the 6th and 10th century.
 They exemplify various variations in the Nagara style of Hindu architecture as well as the application of vastu mandala symmetry principles in novel ways.

 The Telika Mandir is one of the historic temples within the Gwalior old city.
 It is in the middle of the old town, built on a high point which makes it stand out from different locations within the fort.
 The site of the Teli ka Mandir and other historic temples is found in early inscriptions.
 Some of these refer to the town as Gopagiri.